ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl rollout undo deploy/<deploy_name>                     # Rollback to the previous deployment. kubectl rollout undo deploy/<deploy_name> --to-revision=2     # Rollback to revision 2 of from the  previous deployment history kubectl rollout restart deploy/<deploy_name>                  # Restart a deployment kubectl annotate deploy <deploy_name> description='test'      # Added nnotation, though we recommend adding these in the yaml for deployment. kubectl autoscale deploy/<deploy_name> --min=2 --max=5 --cpu-percent=50 # Auto scalling - though we recommend creating a yaml for autoscaling.
+kubectl rollout undo deploy/<deploy_name>                     # Rollback to the previous deployment. kubectl rollout undo deploy/<deploy_name> --to-revision=2     # Rollback to revision 2 of from the  previous deployment history kubectl rollout restart deploy/<deploy_name>                  # Restart a deployment kubectl rollout pause deploy/<deploy_name>                    # New updates to the deployment will not have an effect as long as this is paused kubectl rollout resume deploy/<deploy_name>                   # Resume an already paused deployment kubectl scale --replicas=3 deploy/<deploy_name>               # Scale a replica set to 3, can scale up or down

+kubectl annotate deploy <deploy_name> description='test'      # Added nnotation, though we recommend adding these in the yaml for deployment. kubectl autoscale deploy/<deploy_name> --min=2 --max=5 --cpu-percent=50 # Auto scalling - though we recommend creating a yaml for autoscaling.
 ```